ibaena/automatic-octo-waddle/README.md

 ### Use as a Parent Theme?
 ---------------
 I don't see why not.
-I'd say 'Sip' would make for a good Parent Theme for your project and certainly more ideal if you're going to make significant edits (and why wouldn't you?
+I'd say 'feverall' would make for a good Parent Theme for your project and certainly more ideal if you're going to make significant edits (and why wouldn't you?
 By default it looks like poo!).

 License
 ---------------